qitong/SDC-P4/README.md

 # SDC-P4
+#### The code for project is in adv_lane_dectection.ipynb.
+The other notebook is for parameter fine-tune.

 ## Camera Calibration
 #### 1. Have the camera matrix and distortion coefficients been computed correctly and checked on one of the calibration images as a test?